pouryashirazian/FemBrain/README.md

 Our system is capable of real-time animation and rendering of deformable models in the format of implicit surfaces.
 The models are designed using skeletal implicit surface primitives, blending, warping and affine transformation operators organized in a scene graph data structure called the BlobTree.
-When augmented with viscoelastic material properties the BlobTree model can demonstrate interesting reactions to external forces applied to it by for instance a haptic input device.
+When augmented with viscoelastic material properties the BlobTree model can demonstrate interesting reactions to external forces applied to it by a haptic input device.
 The forces create reactions and deformations or in mechanical engineering terms: stresses and strains.

 By evaluating the stresses and strains of the BlobTree, a deformable model is resulted which can be used in many applications.
-One such application is for instance surgical simulation of Brain tissues in the Hyrocephalus Brain operation.
+One such application is surgical simulation of Brain tissues in the Hyrocephalus Brain operation.

 For Rendering the BlobTree is discretized in its domain for mesh extraction, a process called "Polygonization".